Essential Guide to Conveyancing Fees

 There are two ways to categorise these fees.

 1. Legal fees.
 These legal costs are paid to a licensed conveyancer or solicitor.
-They take care of the property ownership transfer.
+They handle the transfer of property ownership.

 2. Disbursements.
 These include third-party fees and other costs incurred to complete the transfer.
 These include stamp duty, local searches, Land Registry fees, etc.